ebzzry/ebzzry.github.io/src/frog.md

 To view your website, go to [johndoe.github.io](http://johndoe.github.io).

-## Notes <a name="notes"></a>
+## Closing remarks <a name="closing"></a>

 [Frog](https://github.com/greghendershott/frog) is a viable and usable site creator.
 It is easy-to-use, highly configurable, flexible, and yes, open source.
 It gives control, back to the author.
+A good example of a Frog-powered blog can be found [here](https://ngnghm.github.io/).

 Frog was created by
 [Greg Hendershott](http://www.greghendershott.com/).
 If you want to